rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     pip install jupyter

 5. If it's your first time using Jupyter, you will need to create a notebook configuration file.
-The following command will create ``jupyter_notebook_config.py`` in your home folder ``~/.jupyter/jupyter_notebook_config.py``.
+The following command will create ``jupyter_notebook_config.py`` in your home directory ``~/.jupyter/jupyter_notebook_config.py``.

 .. code-block:: bash